amurrell/developer-wordpress/README.md

 - This repository is using the [MIT License](/LICENSE-MIT).
 - Neither Wordpress nor any plugins are included in this repo.
-    - You download them and drop them in yourself!
+    - You download them and drop them in yourself! (tested with 5.X, 6.0)
 - You can git clone this project at first, but then [setup your own tracking](#add-your-own-git-repository) and can [start with a fresh history](#reset-the-git-history)
     - Yay for version controlling your wordpress project!
 - If you are using WP Engine, and want a boilerplate and local dev setup for that, well that's coming soon in another repo!